 As the decade comes to a close, the forecast for solar power has never looked brighter.
-In fact, industry experts predict the United States will double its solar installations from two million to four million by 2023.

 Much of that growth will occur predictably in sunny California, but several other states are spearheading solar projects, too.
 Note from the graph below that three of the top five states leading in solar panel installations in 2019 were in the not-too-sunny Northeast United States.